Princess Eudoxia of Bulgaria: Arrest, Exile and Death

+Personality

-In the book Giovanna of Bulgaria: The Queen of Charity, the author wrote:…Eudoxie had an exceptional personality, with a quick mind, alert, watchful eyes, an uncanny feeling for people and events.
+In the book Giovanna of Bulgaria: The Queen of Charity, the author wrote:

+Eudoxie had an exceptional personality, with a quick mind, alert, watchful eyes, an uncanny feeling for people and events.
 Of all of King Ferdinand's children she is said to have inherited most of his typical character traits.
 Usually kind and witty, she could be sharp, critical and even sarcastic towards those she thought deserved it.
 Her authoritarian behaviour towards people contrasted with her full and utter devotion to her brother.
-She spent the happiest and most difficult times for the crown at his side…
+She spent the happiest and most difficult times for the crown at his side...